UniversalDependencies/docs/_cs-overview/cs-hub.md

 ### Pronouns, Determiners, Quantifiers

-* The pronoun-determiner distinction is based on word lists (because the traditional grammar does not define determiners).
-  In general, words that inflect for gender, to be able to agree with a modified noun, are tagged [DET](), even if they act independently in a given sentence.
-Pronominal quantifiers (which the traditional grammar includes in numerals) are [DET]() as well.
 * [PronType]() is used with pronouns ([PRON]()), determiners ([DET]()) and adverbs ([ADV]()).
 * [NumType]() is used with numerals ([NUM]()), adjectives ([ADJ]()), determiners ([DET]()) and adverbs ([ADV]()).
 * The [Poss]() feature marks possessive personal determiners (e.g. _můj_ “my”),